-1. By fellowship with Christ, the only source of life, who is able to purify us from the dominion of corruption and death, saying:
+- 1. By fellowship with Christ, the only Source of life, who is able to purify us from the dominion of corruption and death.
 [He was born and baptized, that by His passion He might purify the water.]
-Ephes.
-18

-[For this end did the Lord suffer the ointment to be poured upon His head, that he might breathe immortality into His Church.]
-Ibid. [.....apart from whom we live not true life] ad Trall.
-9:2.

-2. Our Lord Jesus Christ truly had been crucified (Tralles 9:1), to grant us life by His Cross.
+(Ephes.
+18) [For this end did the Lord suffer the ointment to be poured upon His head, that he might breathe immortality into His Church.]
+(Ephes.
+19) [...apart from whom we live not true life] (ad Trall.
+9:2)... - 2.
+Our Lord Jesus Christ truly had been crucified (Tralles 9:1), to grant us life by His Cross.
 He called the cross "the Tree of Life" (Smyrna 1:2); its branches are the believers, who abide in Him, carrying incorruptible fruits (Tralles 11:2).
 The Cross is the base of martyrdom, it is a call to accept death with the Crucified One.

-[Permit me to be an imitator of the passion of my God.]
-Rom.
-6

 [I exhort you, not to show unseasonable kindness to me.
 Let me be given to the wild beasts, for through them I can attain unto God.
-I am God's wheat, and I am grounded by the teeth of wild beasts that I may be found as a pure bread of Christ.
-Rather entice the wild beasts, that they may come at my tomb and may leave no part of my body behind, so that I may not, when I am fallen asleep, be burdensome to anyone.
-Then I shall truly be a disciple of Jesus Christ, when the world shall not so much as see my body.
-Supplicate the Lord for me, that through these instruments I may be found a sacrifice to God.]
-Rom.
-4

-3. By the death of our Lord, Satan has been destroyed and we were delivered from death.

-[...
-It is evident to me that you are living not after men but after Jesus Christ, who died for us, that believing on His death you might escape death.]
-Trall.
-2.

-4. By our unity with the risen Body of Christ, we despise death and conquer it, for we attain the new risen life.
-Our Lord is the Immortal Life, who grants us life and divine love.

-[For I know and believe that He was in the flesh even after the resurrection; and when He came to Peter and his company, He said to them: "Lay hold, handle me, and see that I am not an incorporeal spirit."
-And straightway they touched Him, and they believed, being joined unto His flesh and His blood.
+I am God's wheat, and I am grounded by the teeth of wild beasts that I may be found as a pure bread of Christ.]
+(Rom.
+4) - 3.
+By the death of our Lord, Satan has been destroyed and we were delivered from death.
+[It is evident to me that you are living not after men but after Jesus Christ, who died for us, that believing on His death you might escape death.]
+(Trall.
+2). - 4.
+By our unity with the risen Body of Christ, we despise death and conquer it, for we attain the new risen life.
+[For I know and believe that He was in the flesh even after the resurrection...They straightway touched Him, and they believed, being joined unto His flesh and His blood.
 Therefore, they also despised death; for they were superior to death.
-And after His resurrection He ate and drank with them as one in the flesh, although spiritually He was united with the Father.]Smyr.
-3
+And after His resurrection He ate and drank with them as one in the flesh, although spiritually He was united with the Father.]
+(Smyr.
+3)

 He stated that the Logos really incarnated, was born, crucified, and died before the heavenly hosts, human beings and those who were under the earth.
 He also assured that His resurrection was a fact to grant us His risen body so that we may rise in Him and with Him.
 [He was truly raised from the dead, His Father having raised Him, who in the like fashion will so raise us also who believe in Him by Christ Jesus, apart from whom we have not true life.]
-Trall.
-9.
+(Trall.
+9).